Back To Top

 (Image credit: Rhiannon Derbyshire)

-Each dryer in this guide was thoroughly tested and outperformed the contenders that didn't make it onto the final list.
+We tested dozens of hair dryers to assess their curly capabilities before making our final selection.
+Each one featured in this guide outperformed the contenders that didn't make it onto the final list.
 As all dryers were tested on my 3a curls, but I also looked out for signs that each one would suit other curl types, from tighter type 4 coils to looser type 2 waves.
 The models are generally universal, with notes in the specifications and reviews if it suits one particular kind specifically.
 After trying a broad range of the different tools on the market, I narrowed the list down based on the following factors.

-• Design and ease of use: An ergonomic design that wasn't too fiddly or weighty was a must, particularly given the extra time and care needed to dry curly hair types gently for soft and defined results.
+• Design: An ergonomic design that wasn't too fiddly or weighty was a must, particularly given the extra time and care needed to dry curly hair types gently for soft and defined results.

-• Variety of settings: A good range of both speed and heat settings, including a cool shot, is a must to allow for customisable drying and the "low and slow" method.
-Mega power wasn't necessarily important factor here, as too much can be a direct route to excess frizz in curly hair types.
+• Settings: A good range of both speed and heat settings, including a cool shot, is a must for customisable drying and the "low and slow" method.
+Mega power wasn't necessarily important here, as too much causes excess frizz in curly hair types.

-• Compatible attachments: A very important factor was the availability of a compatible diffuser attachment, while a comb attachment also scored points, to ensure that a tool could style various curly hair types.
-I wasn't too snippy about paying extra for attachments for an otherwise excellent dryer; it's nice to have as standard but including these in every box is arguably wasteful for those who won't use them (but that's a debate for another day).
+• Attachments: A very important factor was the availability of a compatible diffuser attachment, while a comb attachment also scored points, to ensure that a tool could style various curly hair types.
+I wasn't too snippy buying attachments separately if the dryer is otherwise excellent; it's nice to have as standard, but including these in every box is arguably wasteful for those who won't use them (but that's a debate for another day).

-• Price: Advanced tech may go some way to justify a larger price tag, but these tools needed to be good value for money in line with their user experiences and results.
+• Price: Advanced technology can go some way to justify a larger price tag, but these tools' price tags needed to be good value for money in line with their user experiences and results.

 How to choose the best hair dryer for curly hair